Managing Post-Herpetic Neuralgia: Acupuncture for PHN

 Common Symptoms

-- Burning Pain: A continuous, burning sensation in the affected area.
+- Burning Pain: A constant burning sensation in the affected area.

 - Sensitivity: Increased sensitivity to touch, pressure, or temperature.

-- Itching or Numbness: Some people may also experience itching or numbness along with the pain.
+- Itching or Numbness: Some people experience itching or numbness along with pain.

 Causes and Risk Factors of PHN